flonatel/libdontdie/README.md

   that are not specified are used from the system.

 ## Example
 In the java directory there is a simple echo client.
-To compile it do
+To compile it run

 ```bash
 javac EchoClient.java